-The focus of farmland preservation and Agricultural Security Areas (ASAs) should be on lands outside of the primary and secondary growth areas.
+The focus of farmland preservation and Agricultural Security Areas (ASAs) should be on lands outside of the Primary and Secondary Designated Growth Areas.
 Municipalities can establish agricultural committees or convene existing ASA Committees, to help prioritize agricultural land within their jurisdiction that is deemed important farmland to protect.
-Prioritization at the local level can help protect farmland while avoiding potential conflicts between the agricultural community and targeted growth areas.
+Prioritization at the local level may help protect farmland while avoiding potential conflicts between the agricultural community and areas targeted for growth.